misoumy/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-12-1.png)

-The total number of steps taken each and the mean total number of steps taken per day are different from the first part of the assignment.
-However the strategy for filling in all of the missing values chosen for this assignment caused no change in median.
+The total number of steps taken each day and the mean total number of steps taken per day are different from the first part of the assignment.
+The strategy for filling in all of the missing values chosen for this assignment caused change in median too.

 ```r
 mean(dt5$steps)